 So, since 2015 I’ve been living differently.
 I’ve been recognising and honouring the cyclic nature of life, and of life as a woman – and a highly sensitive one at that.

-And in the last year I felt my soul calling me more deeply to honour the feminine principles of flow and rhythm … calling me to the Goddess.
-To the Goddess Brighid to be precise – and I am currently in training to become Her Priestess.
-But I won’t say any more than that because I’m currently spiralling inwards on this journey exploring this just for me … the spiral outwards will begin in 2019 – I may share more then.
+And in the last few years I’ve felt my soul calling me more deeply to honour the feminine principles of flow and rhythm … calling me to the Goddess.
+To the Goddess Brighid to be precise – and I am now Her Priestess.

 And what has all of this brought me?